apmiller108/beatbrain/PROJECT.md

 - [ ] Filter by times played
 - [ ] Filter by rating
 - [ ] Persist the selected filters on the playlist record.
 Show this data to the user on demand.
 Use these filters to initialize the add track search filters.
+- [ ] Selecting filters upon updating the available tracks should constrain the other filters (except for crates)
+- [ ] Add missing icons to filter inputs.
 ### bug fixes
 - [ ] Window scrolls all the way up after removing a track.
 Is is necessary to reload the playlist here?
 - [ ] Is it necessary to reload the playlist when adding tracks?
 Can we do optimistic update to the view.
 Can the playlist stats be updated asynchronously?